marrink-lab/martini-workshop/05_constructing_martini_cell/tutorial.md

 - No time is spent waiting for costly formatting and disk writes during the packing procedure.
 - Representing the placement of a larger structure as a simple translation and rotation minimizes memory overhead.
 Storing all particles for the placed structures can take up a considerable amount of memory at large scales.
 - The light-weight placement list file is trivial to transfer while a rendered structure file may be very large and slow to send around.
 - Inspecting a full structure file can be slow or even prohibitive.
 Rendering only a part of the beads involved or even only one bead per structure instance based on the placement list can be very helpful in such cases.
+(See the command's usage information about the `--mode` option.)
 - The final structure can be rendered very quickly. **bentopy render**, which renders the placement list to a structure file is a stand-alone, optimized executable written in a very fast language.
 </details>